kevinsmia1939/org.paraview.Paraview/README.rst

 ====================

 This Flatpak manifest file is work in progress.
-Need Numpy, Matplotlib, Exaamples, etc.
+Need Numpy, Matplotlib, Examples, etc.

 Flatpak is a utility for software deployment and package management for Linux.
 It offers a sandbox environment in which users can run application software in isolation from the rest of the system.